Dynastic cycle

 The dynastic cycle of the Chinese dynasties and the Mandate of Heaven.

 Dynastic cycle (朝代循環 (朝代循环, Cháodài Xúnhuán)) is an important political theory in the history of China.
-According to this theory, each dynasty of China rises to a political, cultural, and economic peak and then—because of moral corruption—declines, loses the Mandate of Heaven, falls, and replaced by a new dynasty.
+According to this theory, each dynasty of China rises to a political, cultural, and economic peak and then—because of moral corruption—declines, loses the Mandate of Heaven, falls, and is replaced by a new dynasty.
 The cycle then repeats under a surface pattern of repetitive motifs.

-It sees a continuity in Chinese history from early times to the present by looking at the succession of empires or dynasties, implying that there is little basic development or change in social or economic structures.
-John K. Fairbank expressed the doubts of many historians when he wrote that "the concept of the dynastic cycle... has been a major block to the understanding of the fundamental dynamics of Chinese history."
+The theory sees a continuity in Chinese history from early times to the present, in the succession of empires or dynasties, which implies that there is little basic development or change in social or economic structures.
+John K. Fairbank expressed the doubts of many historians when he wrote that "the concept of the dynastic cycle ... has been a major block to the understanding of the fundamental dynamics of Chinese history", and that the only validity of it is "if one interprets it as a somewhat superficial political pattern that overlay the more fundamental technological, economic, social, and cultural developments."

 The cycle

 The cycle is roughly as follows: